espressif/esp-dl/docs/en/get_started.md

     ```shell
     idf.py set-target [SoC]
     ```
-    Replace [SoC] with your SoC target, such as esp32, esp32s2, esp32s3.
+    Replace [SoC] with your SoC target, such as esp32, esp32s2, esp32s3 and esp32c3.

+    > Be cautious that ESP32-C3 only support no PARAM requirement application.

 4. Flash the firmware and print the result: